MessiahOfDoom/MessiahOfDoom/README.md

 "So, you want to hear another story, eh?" -Marcus, second best Borderlands character (Because let's face it, no one's beating Tannis)

-Well this one's about a wee little guy called MessiahOfDoom, also known as June.
+Well this one's about a wee little lass called MessiahOfDoom, also known as June.
 I started Programming almost immediately after picking up my first PC, and have been going "strong" ever since.
 I mainly focus on Java, but know _**many**_ more Languages.